Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-VM.md

 ![image](/pictures/desktop.png)

-In VM box I selected `Jenkins-deploy` to install the server and then clicked on `start`.
+In the VM box, I selected `Jenkins-deploy` to install the server and then click on `start`.

 ![image](/pictures/mark.png)